openxrlab/xrdslam/README.md

 Here are the comparison results on **Replica** datasets.
 The results of the original algorithm comes from multiple papers.

 The algorithms with _X suffix are the corresponding algorithms in the XRDSLAM framework.
-For details, please see [benchmark](docs/benchmark.md)
+For details, see [benchmark](docs/benchmark.md).

+(DPVO is a visual odometry (VO) algorithm that does not generate meshes, and  DPVO paper does not provide results for the Replica datasets.
+Therefore, here we only present the trajectory metrics from  XRDSLAM framework.
+The comparison results of DPVO for the Euroc dataset can be found in the [benchmark](docs/benchmark.md).)

 Note: The default configuration in the algorithm is suitable for Replica.
 If you use other datasets, you need to modify the corresponding configuration items in slam/configs/input_config.py.